 At the fort, they were greeted by Colonel Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
 He made sure that they had what they needed and that they received Thanksgiving Dinner – which was a stew thrown into their mess kits – before he went to have his own dinner.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

 For the next seventeen days, the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts, did tank maintenance, and prepared to take part in maneuvers with the 194th Tank Battalion.
+Ten days before the attack on Pearl Harbor, the reconnaissance pilots reported that Japanese transports were milling around in a large circle in the China Sea.

 On Monday, December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
 The 194th Tank Battalion guarded the northern half of the airfield, while the 192nd guarded the southern half.
 At all times, two members of every tank and half-track crew remained with their vehicles.
 Meals were brought to them by food trucks.